yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

         notifempty      # do not rotate empty log
 }
 {% endhighlight %}

+Run logrotate to see if everything working:

+`sudo logrotate /etc/logrotate.d/sample-app`

+This command should rotate your logs as per config.

 Now you need to specify cron job for rotation to run every day: